 Mme.
-Gippius lay stretched on a chaise longue chain smoking cigarettes in an overlong cigarette holder, which she used like a baton to emphasize her words in sweeping gestures.
+Gippius lay stretched in a pair of tight pants on a chaise longue chain smoking cigarettes in an overlong cigarette holder, which she used like a baton to emphasize her words in sweeping gestures.
 Alexandra took an immediate dislike to her.
 Such airs!
 Mme.
-Gippius was in her late thirties but looked older.
-She was embarrassingly sure of her status among the small coterie of assembled men.
+Gippius was embarrassingly sure of her status among the small coterie of assembled men.